42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Retrieve a list of live events

-Fetches and returns a list of all live events available in the system.
-This endpoint returns an array of live event objects, each containing detailed information about the event.
+Retrieve a list of all available live events.

 ### Example